-Krishna Janmashtami or Gokulashtami is celebrated every year on the eighth day of the Krishna Paksha or dark fortnight in the month of Bhadrapada according to the Hindu calendar.
-People celebrate Janmashtami to commemorate the birth of Krishna.
+Krishna Janmashtami, also known as Gokulashtami, is an annual celebration observed on the eighth day of the Krishna Paksha during the month of Bhadrapada in the Hindu calendar.
+People celebrate Janmashtami to commemorate the birth of Lord Krishna.
 Various Hindu approaches and traditions are practiced around the world in different countries to celebrate this day.
-The Janmashtami festival reminds Hindus of Vishnu’s triumph of good over evil.
-Krishna is considered to be a warrior, hero, teacher and philosopher by Hindus.
-Krishna’s birthday is celebrated eight days after Raksha Bandhan in the month of Sravana and celebrations are spread over two days.
+The Janmashtami festival reminds people of Vishnu’s triumph of good over evil.
+Krishna is considered to be a warrior, hero, and teacher.
+Krishna’s birthday is commemorated eight days after Raksha Bandhan and celebrations are spread over two days.

 Celebration of Janmashtami

 Krishna Janmashtami is a significant celebration observed at midnight, symbolizing Lord Krishna’s birth under dramatic circumstances.
 It is believed that he was born on a stormy and dark night to end his maternal uncle Kansa’s oppressive rule.
 Throughout India, this festival is marked by devotional songs, fasting during the day, and the adornment of temples dedicated to Krishna’s life journey.
 Mathura and Vrindavan hold special significance as the places where Krishna spent his life.